waltsupo/series/README.md

 ## Upcoming changes

-Planned updates, version numbers and content might change

-### v1.0.1

-Codebase styling - Add proper linting to project

-### v1.0.2
+Planned updates:

-Fixes to main functionalities - proper ordering of series and episodes based on their release dates, alphabetical order
+- Fixes to main functionalities - proper ordering of series and episodes based on their release dates, alphabetical order

-### v1.0.3
+- Improved lint rules

-Client visual improvements
+- Client visual improvements

-### v1.0.4

-Add guidelines and required configurations for running Series in production
+- Add guidelines and required configurations for running Series in production

-### TBD

 - Implement search
 - Tests